Wargames.MY 2024

 Step 1: Launching the Instance

-To start the challenge, launch the blockchain instance using the provided curl
+To start the challenge, launch the blockchain instance using the provided curl command:

 Command: